 Why isn't my club listed?

-MapRun organises events into folders which are roughly based on counties and MapRun club administrators are given access to a specific county folder.
+MapRun organises events into folders which are roughly based on counties and MapRun club administrators are given access to one or more county folders.
 However, orienteering clubs tend to straddle or share counties which leads to anomalies where events are created in the wrong county or where multiple clubs could overwrite each others' data.
 Ideally, MapRun.uk administrators would exactly match MapRun administrators so that a club administrator could create an event in MapRun and then upload the map to MapRun.uk.
 At the moment, this is not in place, so only the obvious club to MapRun folder mappings have been defined.

 Please get in touch if you want to become a club administrator or discuss this.